TikTok Music Marketing: How to Thrive in the Music Industry's Changing Landscape

 • Create content that is helpful/topic based (if you play guitar, a video about restringing it)

-• Go live to interact with your follows in real-time
+• Go live to interact with your follows, and answer questions in real-time

 @mightynetworks Growth comes from working WITH your community: Ask 🗣️, listen👂, workshop 🧑💻, observe 👀 #communitybuilding#learnontiktok#communitygrowth#communitytips♬ original sound - Mighty Networks